 Did you recently purchase a pair of hand-painted sneakers?
 Customized kicks have become quite popular and trendy, especially with Vans, Nike AF1s, and Converse.
 Now there are even hundreds of videos and posts available online teaching you how to customize your shoes yourself.
-So, maybe you hopped on the bandwagon and got yourself a stylish new pair of customized kicks.
-Likewise, maybe you decided to get crafty and painted your favorite pair yourself.
+So, maybe you hopped on the bandwagon and got yourself a stylish new pair of a customized kick by hand painting or hydro-dipping your favorite sneakers.
 Either way, now that you have them, you’re going to need to learn how to maintain them.
-That being said, let’s talk about the best way to clean your custom painted shoes!
+That being said, let’s talk about the best way to clean your custom-painted shoes!

 No matter what materials were used on your shoes, the paintwork will inevitably start to fade or chip after some time.
 It’s also possible for the paint to chip faster in areas where there are more creases and flexing.
 So what can you do to avoid that?
 Well, we’ve made a list of a few things that you can do to properly clean painted sneakers and keep them in peak condition much longer.